charlesGraham/git-repo-tracker/apps/client/README.md

 This application follows these best practices:

+1. **Component Organization**: Separated UI components into reusable pieces
-1. **Type Safety**: Uses TypeScript for all code
+2. **Type Safety**: Uses TypeScript interfaces for data and props
-2. **Error Handling**: Proper error handling for all API operations
+3. **Error Handling**: Proper error handling with toast notifications
-3. **Responsive Design**: Works on mobile and desktop
+4. **Responsive Design**: Works on mobile and desktop
-4. **Performance**:
+5. **Performance**:
    - Uses Apollo Client cache for efficient data management
    - Optimizes rendering with React hooks like useMemo
+   - Lazy loading of content with accordion UI
-5. **User Experience**:
+6. **User Experience**:
+   - Toast notifications for all operations
-   - Shows loading states during API operations
+   - Loading states with visual feedback
-   - Provides clear error messages
+   - Accordion UI to manage visual complexity
    - Sorts repositories by relevance (unseen releases first)
-   - Uses visual indicators for unseen content
+   - Visual indicators for unseen content